faithfulco/andreashandelwebsite/content/my-projects/IDEMAcourse/index.md

   focal_point = "Smart"
 +++

+Infectious Disease Epidemiology - A model-based approach (IDEMA) is an online course I teach at the University of Georgia.
-Simulation Modeling in Immunology (SMI) is an annual workshop that I co-teach with my colleague Paul Thomas.
-It usually occurs each year in July in Seattle.
-In 2020 we taught it online.
-All course materials are available in the form of a simple GitHub website and can be used by anyone for self-learning.
+All course materials (or links to the materials) are available in the form of a simple GitHub website and can be used by anyone.
 You can find the course [on this site](https://andreashandel.github.io/SMIcourse/).

+The course also makes heavy use of my [DSAIDE R package](https://ahgroup.github.io/DSAIDE/).